The Best Christmas Crackers Recipe: Saltine Toffee

 Make It Your Own: Substitutions and Ideas

 • To Make it Vegan: Replace the butter with a high-quality vegan butter or coconut oil.
-Use a vegan brown sugar substitute and omit the sea salt, as most commercial brands contain dairy.
+Use vegan chocolate chips and a vegan brown sugar substitute, and omit the sea salt, as most commercial brands contain dairy.

-• To Add a Spicy Kick: Sprinkle a pinch of cayenne pepper or crushed red pepper flakes on top of the toffee before baking for a delightful hint of heat.
+• To Add a Spicy Kick: Sprinkle a pinch of cayenne pepper or crushed red pepper flakes on top of the chocolate before it sets for a delightful hint of heat.

-• Garnish Suggestions: Sprinkle the toffee crackers with a light dusting of crushed candy canes or a drizzle of melted white chocolate for a festive touch.
+• Garnish Suggestions: Sprinkle the chocolate-covered toffee crackers with a light dusting of crushed candy canes, chopped nuts, or colorful holiday sprinkles for a festive touch.

-• Beverage Pairing: These crackers pair wonderfully with a glass of full-bodied red wine or a rich, creamy Irish coffee.
+• Beverage Pairing: These crackers pair wonderfully with a glass of full-bodied red wine, a rich, creamy Irish coffee, or a cold glass of milk.

 Pro Tips for a Perfect Outcome Every Time